What will happen during the 15-minute free phone consultation?

 Usually, treatment is most effective when sessions can be held once or twice weekly.

-Do you have evening appointments?
+Do you have evening or weekend appointments?